You know sometimes when you wake up in the morning and you want a brownie?

 - Lastly, add in date paste a little at a time until it reaches a spreadable thick batter.
 (Save any remaining date paste for other nut butters, to sweeten smoothies or oatmeal, etc.) Blend thoroughly, then transfer to a jar.
 If you refrigerate, it will get hard, so I recommend leaving it at room temp (kind of like you would nutella).

-- Spread on toast, fresh toast (vegan, banana, coconut cream pie), pancakes, oatmeal, or add to smoothies and shakes!
+- Spread on toast, fresh toast (vegan, banana, coconut cream pie), pancakes, or oatmeal, or add to smoothies and shakes!